 The following diagram visualises production, consumption and - see below - the reserve built up in the grid.

 Here in Wallonia we have what is called the prosumer (producing consumer) tariff.
 By paying an annual fee (roughly kWp of the inverter / 10, so in our case about €700 p.a.), we can use the grid as an energy storage, i.e. our old electromechanical electricity meter rolls back.
 Energy generated in the summer can thus be taken from the grid in the winter.
 Unfortunately, this tariff will be abolished in 2030, but until then it is a good alternative to an expensive battery.
-During the time of the annual meter reading the inserted amount of energy is unfortunately reset to zero, it is not possible to carry over any balance into the following billing period.
+Usually sometime in April during the time of the annual meter reading the inserted amount of energy is reset to zero, unfortunately it is not possible to carry over any balance into the following billing period.

 The following diagram shows the monthly changes of our electricity meter reading.

 In the first billing period from 27 July 2021 to 2 April 2022, we needed to draw an additional 322 kWh from the grid.